elysiajs/documentation/docs/eden/treaty/overview.md

 ## Tree like syntax

-HTTP Path is a resource indicator for file-system tree.
+HTTP Path is a resource indicator for a file system tree.

-File system is consists of multiple level of folders for example:
+File system consists of multiple levels of folders, for example:

 -   /documents/elysia
 -   /documents/kalpas
 -   /documents/kelvin

-Each level is separate by **/** (slash) and a name.
+Each level is separated by **/** (slash) and a name.

-However in JavaScript, instead of using **"/"** (slash) we use **"."** (dot) instead to access a deeper resources.
+However in JavaScript, instead of using **"/"** (slash) we use **"."** (dot) to access deeper resources.

-Eden Treaty turns an Elysia server into a file-system tree like system to access in JavaScript frontend instead.
+Eden Treaty turns an Elysia server into a tree-like file system that can be accessed in the JavaScript frontend instead.

 | Path         | Treaty       |
 | ------------ | ------------ |